s-broda/ARCHModels.jl/docs/src/univariatetypehierarchy.md

 This creates a GARCH(1, 1) specification with ``ω=1``, ``β=.9``, and ``α=.05``.

 ### TGARCH
-As may have been guessed from the output above, the ARCH and GARCH models are actually special cases of a more general class of models, known as TGARCH (Threshold GARCH), due to [Glosten, Jagannathan, and Runkle](https://doi.org/10.1111/j.1540-6261.1993.tb05128.x).
+As may have been guessed from the output above, the ARCH and GARCH models are actually special cases of a more general class of models, known as TGARCH (Threshold GARCH), due to [Glosten, Jagannathan, and Runkle (1993)](https://doi.org/10.1111/j.1540-6261.1993.tb05128.x).
 The TGARCH{o, p, q} model takes the form

 ```math
 \sigma_t^2=\omega+\sum_{i=1}^o\gamma_i  a_{t-i}^2 1_{a_{t-i}<0}+\sum_{i=1}^p\beta_i \sigma_{t-i}^2+\sum_{i=1}^q\alpha_i a_{t-i}^2, \quad \omega, \alpha_i, \beta_i, \gamma_i>0, \sum_{i=1}^{\max o,p,q} \alpha_i+\beta_i+\gamma_i/2<1.